sandangel/angular-cli-docker/README.md

 ## Conclusion
 This makes your computer more clean, do not need to install nodejs, yarn, angular-cli...
-Best way to run Angular CLI project
+You can config docker-compose.yml to run your own image You can config Makefile for more angular-cli commands Best way to run Angular CLI project.